melaniewalsh/melaniewalsh.org/_pages/cv.md

 visualizations about James Baldwin’s digital afterlives.

 ### Essays, Reviews, & Interviews

+[“What 35 Years of Data Can Tell Us About Who Will Win the National Book Award,”](https://www.publicbooks.org/what-35-years-of-data-can-tell-us-about-who-will-win-the-national-book-award) with Alexander Manshel, *Public Books*, November 2023.

 [“Where Is All The Book Data?”](https://www.publicbooks.org/where-is-all-the-book-data/) *Public Books*, October 2022.